VectorMind/openai-faiss/README.md

-# streamlit-openai-faiss
+# openai-faiss
-Lang chain example using open AI and FAISS
+experimenting with openAI and FAISS for custom content question answering

 # Notebooks